lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 Let's revisit the idea of separation of concerns; is this a UI test or business logic test?
 If we moved framework, could we re-use this test?

-The answer is *no* - we'd need to write a new test (to work with React + it's testing ecosystem).
-This is fine - it just means this is not really part of our core business logic.
+The answer is *no* - we'd need to write a new test (to work with React and it's Testing Library integration).
+This is fine - it just means this part of our codebase is part of the UI layer, not our core business logic.
 Nothing to extract.

 ## The real test: Does it refactor?